alexnm/tech-speaking-course/README.md

 ## Course Structure

 ### Session 1 - Talk Structure
-In this session we will talk about the reason why one could talk about a subject, about picking your idea for the talk you want to give and focusing on that particular idea.
+In this session we will talk about the reason why you could talk about a subject, about picking your idea for the talk you want to give and about focusing on that particular idea.
 We will talk about structure, about following a single thread that leads the audience from the beginning till the end.
-But we will also try to talk about structure in terms of sections and parts and how to better balance them.
+But we will also talk about structure in terms of sections and parts and how to better balance them.

 #### Objectives
 * Focusing a talk around a central idea